nlmaca/Wowza_Installers/README.md

+# Important!!
+* Log4j security patch release: CVE-2021-44832 dec 28 2021
+* will also fix: CVE-2021-44228 & CVE-2021-45046
+* Check Ubuntu/Patches/Log4jSecurityFix_2.17.1.sh

+* use at own risk.
+Always, always test on your test environment first!

+* CentOS installer in progress

 # Intro
 I got tired of running the same commands over and over again when i was testing with wowza.
 So i made some installers for it.
 I mainly focus on Ubuntu setups, although i also try to maintain the CentOS distro (when requested).